-Semester Block 1 Credit Unleveled 0182 Prerequisite - English 9 or teacher recommendation required This course is intended for students who already exhibit fine writing skills and who are serious about improving both their reading and writing skills.
+This course is intended for students who already exhibit fine writing skills and who are serious about improving both their reading and writing skills.
 Appropriate classic and contemporary models will be read and analyzed.
 Students will have the opportunity to combine their writing enthusiasm with their imaginations to develop a short story, a collection of poems, and a play, among other writing assignments as time permits.
 Students should be eager to write, share, and critique.
 The ability to invent, to use class time effectively, and to meet deadlines will assure students' success.

-ACTING, DRAMA AND PLAYWRITING
+ACTING, DRAMA AND PLAYWRITING 0185

-Semester Block,1 Credit Unleveled 0185 Prerequisite: English 9 or te
+Semester Block,1 Credit Unleveled

-Prerequisite: English 9 or teacher recommendation.
+Prerequisite: English 9 or teacher recommendation This course satisfies the requirement in Arts and Humanities but does not count as an English graduation requirement.
 In this course, students will read plays, participate in dramatic representations, and, as a culminating activity, will write their own one-act play.
 Students will develop and analyze characters, as well as investigate the literary elements of playwriting.
 In addition, they will study basic acting techniques, pantomime, speech, diction, and theater terminology.
 Students are guided into acting situations in which they have the opportunity to polish their theatrical skills.
 The teacher and playwright will help students evaluate and discuss each other's plays and performances.
 Student plays, as well as traditional and contemporary plays, will be studied, analyzed, and acted out.

-PUBLIC SPEAKING/VERBAL SAT PREP
+PUBLIC SPEAKING/VERBAL SAT PREP 0186